-The Strategy suggests that retaining the B6 zoning and FSR (1.5:1) with a 4metre increase in maximum building height, is to preserve employment lands within the area and provide opportunities for large retail operations such as car dealerships and showrooms.
+The Strategy suggests that retaining the B6 zoning and FSR (1.5:1) with a 4m increase in maximum building height, is to preserve employment lands within the area and provide opportunities for large retail operations such as car dealerships and showrooms.
 While the Strategy recognises that for redevelopment to occur, development must be viable enough to displace existing uses, it does not adequately explain how proposing no change to existing planning controls other than increasing the maximum building height form 14.5m to 18m (Table 2) will achieve this outcome.
 We submit that it will not.

-Figure 6.
+Figure 8.
 The land use zoning under the draft Strategy.
-The subject site is outlined in red.
+The subject site is outlined in blue with approx 400 metre radius from station shown dashed